CopperSpice API 1.8.1

 )

 Constructs a QDirIterator that can iterate over path, using nameFilters and filters.
-You can pass options via flags to decide how the directory should be iterated.
+Pass options via flags to indicate how the directory should be iterated.

 Note